PX4/PX4-user_guide/en/peripherals/parachute.md

 The easiest way to test a (real) parachute is to enable the [failure detector attitude trigger](../config/safety.md#attitude_trigger) and tip the vehicle over.

-You can also simulate a parachute/flight termination in Gazebo: [PX4 Dev Guide > Simulation > Gazebo > Simulated Parachute/Flight Termination](http://dev.px4.io/master/en/simulation/gazebo.html#flight_termination).
+You can also simulate a parachute/flight termination in Gazebo: [Development > Simulation > Gazebo > Simulated Parachute/Flight Termination](../simulation/gazebo.md#flight_termination).